-The municipality that the land is situated on is Boroondara City Council.
-The site is parkland within the Project Boundary which will be temporarily occupied by the Early Works, however access to the Construction Compound off Carron Street is outside the Project Boundary (red line).
-Working hours and compound operation are detailed in Section 3.7.
-The Carron Street site compound does not lie within a floodplain, based upon review of VicPlan flood overlay maps.
+The municipality that the land is situated on is Whitehorse City Council.
+The site is parkland within the Project Boundary which will be temporarily occupied by the Early Works, and access to the Construction Compound will be from the Eastern Freeway.
+Koonung Creek serves as the border of these two councils, where Whitehorse City Council lies to the south of Koonung Creek, and Manningham City Council lies to the north.
+The Church Rd site compound does not lie within a floodplain, based upon review of VicPlan flood overlay maps.